panva/node-oidc-provider/docs/README.md

 [OIDC Client Initiated Backchannel Authentication Flow (CIBA)](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0-final.html)

+> [!IMPORTANT]
+> The following default helper implementations in this option include placeholders and MUST be replaced by a deployment before use.
+> - `triggerAuthenticationDevice`
+> - `validateRequestContext`
+> - `processLoginHintToken`
+> - `processLoginHint`
+> - `verifyUserCode`
+>
+> The following default helper implementations in this option are intended as starting points and SHOULD be customized by a deployment.
+> - `validateBindingMessage`

 Specifies whether Core `CIBA` Flow shall be enabled.
 When combined with `features.fapi` and `features.requestObjects` this also enables [Financial-grade API: Client Initiated Backchannel Authentication Profile - Implementers Draft 01](https://openid.net/specs/openid-financial-api-ciba-ID1.html) as well.